 Opera Santa Barbara’s newly formed Santa Barbara Youth Opera presents a fully staged production of Brundibár.
-Written for children with just one adult part, and no more than forty minutes long, it was composed in 1938 by Hans Krása, with lyrics by Adolf Hoffmeister, as an entry for a children’s opera competition.
+Written for children with just one adult part, and no more than 40 minutes long, it was composed in 1938 by Hans Krása, with lyrics by Adolf Hoffmeister, as an entry for a children’s opera competition.
 It received its premiere in German-occupied Prague and was performed by children at a Jewish Orphanage.
 The children and the composer were eventually transported to the Terezín concentration camp.
 In July 1943, the score of Brundibár was smuggled into camp, where it was re-orchestrated by Krása for the various instrumentalists who were available to play at that time.
 The premiere of the Terezín version took place on 23 September 1943 in the hall of the Magdeburg barracks.
 The opera eventually had over 50 performances at Terezín.
-Nearly all of the children who performed in the opera were deported to Auschwitz and died in the gas chambers.
+Nearly all of the children who performed in the opera were deported to Auschwitz and perished in the gas chambers.
 Hans Krása met the same fate.
 The history of Brundibar is brutal, but the opera itself is a parable of hope and justice.

 Sung in English

-2016 saw the end of Kostis' long association with Tulsa Opera, during which he conducted 30 productions of a diverse repertoire extending from popular classics like La Boheme, Carmen and Cavalleria Rusticana/I Pagliacci to contemporary American works.
-About his 2011 Barber of Seville performances, Alex Ross of The New Yorker wrote "Most impressive was the fluid idiomatic playing of the orchestra… In any city, it’s rare to find a conductor that sets the right tempo so consistently that you forget he's there.”
+2016 saw the end of Kostis' 15-year association with Tulsa Opera, during which he conducted 30 productions of a diverse repertoire extending from popular classics to contemporary American works.
+About his 2011 Barber of Seville performances, Alex Ross of The New Yorker wrote, “Most impressive was the fluid idiomatic playing of the orchestra… In any city, it’s rare to find a conductor that sets the right tempo so consistently that you stop noticing he's there.”

 Aninka and Pepícek, two little children, have a sick mother.
 The doctor has prescribed milk for her health, and they go to seek it in the town marketplace, but they have no money to purchase it.
 Three traders hawk their wares: an ice-cream man, a baker and a milkman.
 The children engage the milkman in song, but he tells them that they need money for milk.
 Suddenly the children spot the organ-grinder, Brundibár, playing on the street corner.
 Seeing his success, they decide to busk as well (and proceed to sing a song about geese), much to the annoyance of the townsfolk and Brundibár, who chase them away.
 Three animals – a sparrow, cat and dog – come to their aid, and together they recruit the other children of the neighbourhood in their plan.
 Night falls, the dawn comes, the children and animals begin morning exercises and the townsfolk get ready for the day.
 The plan goes ahead: the animals and children drown out Brundibár; they then join in a beautiful lullaby.
 The townsfolk are very moved and give Aninka and Pepí?ek money.
 Suddenly, Brundibár sneaks in and steals their takings.
 All the children and the animals give chase and recover the money.
 The opera concludes with a victory march sung about defeating the evil organ-grinder.